Robbery Under Arms (1957 film): Critical

 A well-made, straightforward drama which should click okay in British houses.
 As is so often the case, its American impact will depend entirely on whether its stars are sufficient magnets to attract patrons outside the British domain.
-The picture is part of the Rank Organization’s current policy of spotlighting the Commonwealth.
-Its main problem is whether it does not follow a bit too soon after “The Shiralee,” which also starred Peter Finch and the wide, open Aussie spaces...
+The picture is part of the Rank Organization's current policy of spotlighting the Commonwealth.
+Its main problem is whether it does not follow a bit too soon after "The Shiralee," which also starred Peter Finch and the wide, open Aussie spaces...
 The acting is less important than the situations.
 With fist- fights, gunfight and a near-lynching, there is plenty of* meat for good, solid thrills.

-Filmink magazine said "there's no real theme or story uniting it all...
-There's no interesting mystery or enigma to Starlight...
-All the cool things he does in the book... are cut out except for the bit where he impersonates a gent from England.
-There's no real relationship between Starlight and the boys...
-A real dull mess."
+Filmink magazine called it "not a very good movie", due mostly to the script, but said "there are many things to admire about it, such as the photography, location work, and the sheer novelty of it being a big budget movie shot in 1950s Australia.
+It contains a genuinely sensational bank robbery sequence, and the final shoot-out has visual flair."